laurens-in/workshop-browser2021-code/text.md

 # Why should we make music in the browser?

-I will look at this question from three different angles, through three different quotes of three different theorists.
+I will talk about three different perspectives which are important to me as an artist and which were important for my work in the browser and generative music in general.

 **Disclaimer**